toddledev/documentation/docs/06-building-blocks/01-pages/index.md

 - Instead, pages have a special **Page** section in the data panel for configuration

 # Page configuration
-To configure a page, select it in the element tree or click on it in the Page section of the data panel.
+To configure a page, select it in the [project sidebar](/the-editor/project-sidebar) and click on it in the **Page** section of the [data panel](/the-editor/data-panel).

 ::: warning
 missing pages configuration image
 :::

 ## URL structure
-At the top of the page configuration panel, you'll see a URL preview showing how your page's URL will appear, including domain, path segments, and query parameters.
+At the top of the page configuration panel, you will see a URL preview showing how your page's URL will appear, including domain, path segments and query parameters.

 The URL configuration is divided into two main sections:
 ### Path
-- Add path segments by clicking the "Add path" button
+- Add path segments by clicking the `Add path` button
-- For each path segment, provide a name (e.g., `test-path`)
+- For each path segment, provide a name
+- Enable the `Param` checkbox to make a path dynamic
 - Set a test value for development purposes
-- Enable the "Param" checkbox to make a segment dynamic
-- Remove segments using the minus button
+- Remove paths using the `-` button
 ### Query
-- Add query parameters by clicking the "Add query" button
+- Add query parameters by clicking the `Add query` button
-- Name your parameters (e.g., `test-query-parameter`)
+- Name your parameters
-- Set test values for development
+- Set a test value for development
-- Enable "Set to null" option when appropriate
+- Enable `Set to null` option when appropriate
-- Remove parameters using the minus button
+- Remove parameters using the `-` button

 ::: info
-If you're not familiar with URL structure, we recommend reading our [blog post about URLs](https://toddle.dev/blog/urls-how-do-they-really-work).
+If you are not familiar with URL structure, check out the [blog post about URLs](https://toddle.dev/blog/urls-how-do-they-really-work).
 :::

 ## Meta
 Each page in your application should have unique metadata to improve user experience and search engine visibility:
-- **Title**: Appears in browser tabs and search results (with character count indicator)
+- **Title**: Appears in browser tabs and search results
 - **Language**: Specify the language of your page content
-- **Description**: Provides additional context for search engines and social media shares (with character count indicator)
+- **Description**: Provides additional context for search engines and social media shares
 - **Add meta**: Add additional specialized metadata as needed

+Make sure your titles and descriptions are concise and clearly describe the page content.

 You can bind any metadata value to formulas by clicking the formula button next to each field.